PostgreSQL Create Table

-This document discusses how to create table in PostgreSQL using command line, pgAdmin III and phppgAdmin.
+This document discusses how to create a table in PostgreSQL using the command line, pgAdmin III and phppgAdmin.
 For ease of understanding, each process is complemented by screenshots taken while doing.

 sudo -u postgres psql postgres

 This command will bring you to the PostgreSQL command prompt.
 Now, to create a table issue the following command.

 The above command will create a table called emp_data with four columns - name, age, designation and salary and their datatypes are text, integer, text and integer.

 If you want to see whether the table is actually created, issue the following command.